 This blog was originally posted in 2018 and has been updated with new content.

-There have been a lot of lessons learned during this global pandemic; and among those at the top is the importance of building and strengthening your business supply chain.
-We’ve all experienced it: Empty shelves, out-of-stock items, shipping delays, or the inability to source the products and services we need to manage our everyday operations.
+There have been a lot of lessons learned during this global pandemic.
+Among those at the top is the importance of building and strengthening your business supply chain.
+We’ve all experienced it.
+Empty shelves, out-of-stock items, shipping delays, or the inability to source the products and services we need to manage our everyday operations.

 For more than 35 years, our business model has focused on building strategic partnerships with suppliers.
 Because we’ve managed our business this way from day one, building a reliable supply chain has truly become a byproduct of our charge to provide our customers with the marketing solutions that meet their evolving needs.

-- Maintain accountability.
 Hold your supplier partners to stringent quality audits and benchmarks.
-At Shamrock, we lean on our suppliers to drive innovation and cost efficiencies, which then allows us to compete by delivering the best in quality, turnaround and price.
+At Shamrock, we lean on our suppliers to drive innovation and cost efficiencies.
+This then allows us to compete by delivering the best in quality, turnaround and price.

-- Be eco-responsible.
-No longer a trend but a best practice: re-assess and realign your supply chain in light of minimizing your operational impact on the environment.
-Do your research; and then partner with those suppliers who are committed to reducing carbon emissions, energy usage and pollution, or that employ recycling efforts.
+No longer a trend but a best practice.
+Re-assess and realign your supply chain in light of minimizing your operational impact on the environment.
+Do your research.
+Then partner with those suppliers who are committed to reducing carbon emissions, energy usage and pollution, or that employ recycling efforts.
 Optimize your supply chain by increasing spend with companies that provide eco-friendly products.

 If you’re looking to sharpen your competitive edge, evaluating your supply chain processes is a good first step.